NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 <img src="https://github.com/NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/blob/main/png_images/dec_statistics.png" width="180" height="350" />

-6. **Analysis on Precipitation from 2010 - 2017 including all the meteorological stations**:
+5. **Analysis on Precipitation from 2010 - 2017 including all the meteorological stations**:

 * Null values (7%) on precipitation were removed from the dataset.

-* We can observe that the vast majority of our data sits where there is zero precipitation.
+* We can observe that the vast majority of days had zero precipitation.
 Meaning, the rain was almos unexistent from 2010 to 2017.

 <img src="https://github.com/NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/blob/main/png_images/precip_hist.png" width="790" height="350" />